Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Related Work and Positioning

 \section{Related Work and Positioning}

 \textbf{Quantum side-channels in cloud stacks.} Beyond classical side-channel analysis (SCA), recent work shows that quantum cloud services expose measurable side-channel surfaces tied to the control and execution stack.
-For example, timing observations on cloud-based quantum services can leak information about the executed workload and service behavior \cite{lu2024_timing_sca_qc}.
+For example, timing observations on cloud-based quantum services can leak information about the executed workload and service behavior \cite{lu2025_timing_sca_qc}.
 In addition, power/control-layer side-channels can reveal pulse- and gate-level structure and allow reconstruction of quantum circuits executed on a controller \cite{xu2023quantum_power_sca,erata2024_qc_reconstruction}.
-These results motivate threat models where adversaries exploit \emph{classical} observables that correlate with quantum computation.
+These results motivate threat models where adversaries exploit \emph{classical} information that correlate with quantum computation.

-\textbf{Multi-tenant, device-physics-mediated leakage and mitigations.} A separate thread studies leakage that arises from shared-hardware physics, especially in multi-tenant (and similarly, in multi-programmed) settings, where co-located jobs may interact through mechanisms such as crosstalk \cite{choudhury2024_crosstalk_sca, yan_mlsca_2023, harper_crosstalk_2025}.
+\textbf{Multi-tenant, device-physics-mediated leakage and mitigations.} A separate thread studies leakage that arises from shared-hardware physics, especially in multi-tenant (and similarly, in multi-programmed) settings, where co-located jobs may interact through mechanisms such as crosstalk \cite{choudhury2024_crosstalk_sca, harper_crosstalk_2025, almaguer2025rowhammer}.
 On the defense side, proposals that reshape effective interaction (e.g., through dynamical decoupling) aim to suppress crosstalk-mediated attacks and reduce information flow through coherent couplings \cite{mehra2024defending_crosstalk, harper_crosstalk_2025}.
+Classical ML-based side-channel defenses in non-quantum hardware provide a useful analogy for data-driven mitigation, but they operate on classical traces rather than coherent probe instruments \cite{yan_mlsca_2023}.
 Together, these lines underscore that quantum side-channel risk is not only a question of classical telemetry, but can also be rooted in coherent, hardware-level interactions.

+\textbf{Information-theoretic side-channel analysis.} Classical side-channel analysis often models leakage as a channel from a secret variable to an observed trace and studies distinguishability, mutual information, success rate, and trace complexity \cite{standaert_malkin_yung_2009, gierlichs_batina_tuyls_preneel_2008, decherisey_guilley_rioul_piantanida_2019, cheng_liu_guilley_rioul_2022}.
+Our setting follows the same inference-channel viewpoint after Eve's readout is fixed: the hidden gate sequence induces a classical observation law over probe records.
+The novelty is that this classical channel is generated by a coherent, history-dependent quantum interaction rather than by a conventional power, timing, or electromagnetic trace.

+Before Eve's readout is fixed, the analogous quantum question is closer to state or channel discrimination, where optimal distinguishability is governed by quantum detection and channel-discrimination bounds \cite{helstrom_1976, audenaert_calsamiglia_2007, pirandola_laurenza_lupo_pereira_2019}.
+In this work, however, we fix Eve's measurement protocol and analyze the resulting classical observation channel.